-A clearly defined agenda gives the meeting direction and purpose by setting limits and boundaries.
-Even if it’s just a regular weekly meeting, it helps members stick to the point and keep their minds (and speech) from wandering.
+A clearly defined agenda gives the meeting direction by setting limits and boundaries.
+Even if it’s a regular weekly meeting, it helps members stick to the point and keep their minds (and speech) from wandering.

-For effective meetings minutes, lack of agenda is detrimental.
-Taking meeting minutes requires preparation: without a clear agenda, the person responsible for recording minutes doesn’t know what to focus on.
+For effective corporate meetings minutes, lack of agenda is detrimental.
+Taking meeting minutes requires preparation.
+Without a clear agenda, the person responsible for recording minutes doesn’t know what to focus on.

 Solution: Always set up an agenda before the meeting.
 If for some reason, you have failed to do so, transcription software will help you capture what was said.
 Structuring your meeting minutes, though, will take some time.

 Once you have set up an agenda for the meeting, you must follow it.
-Sticking up to timing and topics on the agenda requires discipline, and serves an important purpose: it prevents meetings from turning into meaningless discussions.
+Sticking up to timing and topics on the agenda requires discipline.
+And serves an important purpose: to prevent meetings from turning into meaningless discussions.

 Solution: In this situation, meeting ownership is the best remedy.
-Assign a person responsible for supervising the meeting and making sure everyone follows the pre-established rules and agenda.
+Assign a person responsible for supervising the connection.
+And make sure everyone follows the pre-established rules and agenda.
 Timing may make or break a meeting, so don’t leave it unattended.

 Meeting minutes are meant to be at your disposal instantly, whenever you need them for reference.
 In a critical situation, you don’t want to waste precious time on converting files into readable formats.

 It is also important to decide on a repository for meeting minutes files.
-Cloud repository accessible from multiple devices is often the best choice for storing meeting minutes transcripts.
+Cloud repository accessible from multiple devices.
+And it is often the best choice for storing meeting minutes transcripts.

 Solution: Audext automatically converts recordings into .doc or .txt file formats.
 On top of that, it supports most of the popular audio and video formats: MP3, M4A, WAV.
-Transcription software will also instantly upload your meeting minutes files to the cloud and eliminate the accessibility issues.
+Transcription software will also upload your meeting minutes files to the cloud.
+Then it will eliminate the accessibility issues.

 No one likes meeting minutes that are too detailed.
 After all, they are meant for quick reference and should provide a brief account of what was said.

-Not paying attention to details, on the other hand, may result in some grave omissions and may play a bad trick when you’re in dire need of well-backed proof or evidence.
+Not paying attention to details, on the other hand, may result in some grave omissions.
+And it may play a bad trick when you’re in dire need of well-backed proof or evidence.

 It’s the focus on the most important topics and details that makes minute meetings effective.
-Above all, the meeting minutes should reflect the core issues and the decisions that the participants agreed on.
+Above all, those connections should reflect the core issues and the decisions that the participants agreed on.

 The minutes must not miss anything essential: for example, when the board votes on a decision, minutes have to include a note on who voted on each side.

-Solution: Have a meeting minutes template that will help you indicate the meeting type, timing, participants, items on the agenda, the list of key decisions and the meeting’s summary.
+Solution: Have a corporate meeting minutes template.
+It will help you indicate the meeting type, timing, participants, items on the agenda, the list of key decisions, and the meeting’s summary.
 This template should help you avoid grave omissions and stay focused.

 Taking meeting minutes requires your undivided attention.
-Separating topics from one another, distinguishing the essential from the non-essential is a difficult thing to do without relevant practice.
-So is capturing the decisions that the board made during the meeting, recording them, or putting them down on paper.
+Important to separate topics from one another, define the essential from the non-essential.
+It is a difficult thing to do without relevant practice.
+So, it is capturing the decisions that the board made during the meeting, recording them, or putting them down on paper.

-Fortunately, modern transcription software provides you with toolsets for taking effective meeting minutes and rids you of meticulous manual work.
-For example, the Audext smart speaker identification feature automatically identifies who speaks, which is important for taking meeting minutes.
+Fortunately, modern transcription software provides you with toolsets for taking effective meeting minutes.
+And it helps to get rid of meticulous manual work.
+For example, the Audext smart speaker identification feature automatically identifies who speaks.
+This is important for taking meeting minutes.

-With tools like Audext automatically converting audio recordings into text, you can save time and focus on what’s really important.
+Audext is automatically converting audio recordings into text.
+With tools like Audext, you can save time and focus on what’s really important.

 Katrin runs her own podcast show, and interested in best ways to transcribe audio recordings into text.